-Is Wisdom Teeth Removal Major Dental?
+Is Wisdom Teeth Removal a Major Surgery?

 Wisdom teeth removal is a common dental procedure that many people undergo.
 It involves the extraction of the third molars, which are located at the back of the mouth.
 While the term “major dental” may sound intimidating, wisdom teeth removal is a routine procedure that is performed by dentists or oral surgeons.
 In this article, we will explore the details of wisdom teeth removal and determine whether it can be considered a major dental procedure.